 Did you know you can use gift cards to pay your home mortgage?

-Yes, that is true, and I will walk you through the steps on how you can do it too.
+Yes, that is true, and I will walk you through the steps so you can do it, too.

 Home mortgages are typically impossible to pay using credit cards or gift cards, but in this blog post, I will show you how to use a service called Plastiq to liquidate your growing stack of gift cards to send mortgage payments.